andrewbolster/andrewbolster.github.io/resume/index.md

 ## Background

-Data Scientist with a range of skills and experiences across defence research, business, community and entrepreneurial fields.
+Data Scientist and Systems Researcher with a wide range of skills and experiences across technical, business, and entrepreneurial fields.

-PhD Research at the University of Liverpool as part of a Anglo-French Defence Programme on the use of Trust in Physical and Communications Behaviour Assessments for Autonomous Submarines for Marine Survey and Monitoring.
+Completed my PhD Research at the University of Liverpool as part of a Anglo-French Defence Programme around Autonomous Submarines for Marine Survey and Monitoring.

-Specific interests in and around distributed systems, 'trust' in insecure environments, autonomous and mixed-human-autonomous systems, software engineering best practices, STEM outreach, community management and development, market analysis and innovation strategy.
+Specific interests in and around distributed systems, ‘trust’ in insecure network environments, software engineering best practices, STEM outreach, community management and development, market analysis and innovation strategy.

-Experienced Speaker, Panelist and commentator, with appearances at Regional, National and International Events.
+Experienced Speaker, Panelist and commentator, with appearances at Regional and National events from TEDx and All-Island Innovation Conferences to representing the Northern Ireland technology and business communities in international trade-delegations.

 ## Proficiency